AbhishekRauthan-09/spearmint-assignment/README.txt

 -> Open Terminal in the Extracted Folder

--> Now install packages of jvectormap/core and jvectormap/world use the command "npm i @react-jvectormap/core @react-jvectormap/world"
+-> Now install packages of jvectormap/core and jvectormap/world use the command "
+npm i @react-jvectormap/core
+npm i @react-jvectormap/world
+npm i axios
+npm i react-dom"

 -> After installing packages you can simplyrun the Application with the command "npm start"